LeoEgidi/leoegidi.github.io/students.md

 ---

 I have supervised 19 MSc students and 2 Bachelor students in Statistics and Data Science on different topics.
+I supervise and co-supervise also 3 PhD students.

 ### PhD Supervision